 Marital status is also important.
 Statistics show that married drivers are less likely to crash than their single counterparts.

 These factors can often be neutralized by a sterling individual driving record.

 Where you live

 Accidents are unexpected and often caused by factors outside of our control.
 If you live in an urban area that's densely packed with traffic and has a high theft rate, your premium could be higher than a rural-living counterpart's.

 the less important, but still important, factors

-These pricing elements can affect your rate to a lesser extent than your driving record:
+These pricing elements typically affect your rate to a lesser extent than your driving record:

 The make and model of your car